Guide · AI Roleplay Memory

 It is rarely one dramatic wipe.
 It is drift.
 The character calls you by a name you never gave.
 A plot thread you built across dozens of messages stops existing.
 A relationship you developed over weeks resets to the first-meeting script, and the character greets you with the same line they opened with on day one.
 People describe long-running chats that were stable for months suddenly losing the setting, the names, the entire arc.

 The forgetting feels random, which is the maddening part.
 One message the character is fully present in your shared history, the next they are a stranger wearing the same face.
-But it is not random, and once you see the mechanism you can predict almost exactly what will be forgotten and when.
+The exact cause is not visible from the reply alone, and there is no universal message count where a detail must fail.

 Why it happens